OVERVIEW

-Registration for DMA Summer Institute 2025 is currently open for Virtual and In-Person programming.
-Due to recent changes in university policy, the In-Person program is now available in two versions: Commuter (ages 15+) and Residential (ages 17+).
+Registration for DMA Summer Institute 2026 is currently open for Commuter and Virtual programming.
+Due to recent changes in university policy, the in-person program is only available as a Commuter (ages 15+).
 For more information and to apply, please visit the DMA Summer Sessions registration page.

 The DMA Summer Institute curriculum is based on materials covered in the department’s undergraduate curriculum.
-Each class is taught by one instructor and one program assistant.
-Class size is limited to a maximum of 20 students.
+Each class is taught by one instructor and one program assistant; class size is limited to a maximum of 25 students.

 2D Image